Lancia Kappa (1919)

 The Lancia Kappa is a passenger car produced by Lancia between 1919 and 1922.
-Lancia's first post-war model, it was an updated version of the earlier Theta.
+Launched as Lancia's first post-war model, it was an updated version of the earlier Theta.
 1,810 were made in total, surpassing the Theta as the best-selling Lancia motor car at the time.

 Specifications

 The Kappa's Tipo 64 side valve inline-four was Lancia's first engine with a separate cylinder head, as opposed to the earlier monobloc designs.
 Displacing 4,940 cc, it produced 70 hp at 2,200 rpm for a top speed of 125 km/h.

 The separate body was built on a ladder frame; front and rear there were solid axles on semi-elliptic leaf springs, brakes were on the transmission and on the rear wheels.
 The transmission was a 4-speed gearbox with a multi-plate dry clutch.